alexgcsa/auto-admet/README.md

 # Auto-ADMET
-Automated Machine Learning (AutoML) for Small Molecule Property Prediction
+An Effective and Interpretable Evolutionary-based AutoML Method for Chemical ADMET Property Prediction

 ## Description

-This repository contains code and data for the work on  Automated Machine Learning (AutoML) for Small Molecule Property Prediction.
+This repository contains code and data for Auto-ADMET's work, which is an Automated Machine Learning (AutoML) method targetting personalised predictions for Absorption, Distribution, Metabolism, Excretion, and Toxicity (ADMET) properties.

-For this work, an evolutionary-based  method (i.e., grammar-based genetic programming) is used to search and optimise machine learning (ML) pipelines in the context of small molecule property prediction (e.g., pharmacokinetic, toxicity, general properties, etc.).
-Small Molecule Representation, Feature Scaling, Feature Selection, and ML Modelling are considered to compose the predictive ML-driven pipelines for PK.
+For this work, an evolutionary-based  method (i.e., grammar-based genetic programming) is used to search and optimise machine learning (ML) pipelines in the context of chemical ADMET property prediction.
+Chemical Representation, Feature Scaling, Feature Selection, and ML Modelling are considered to compose the predictive ML-driven pipelines for ADMET.

 ## How to Install?

 Our method uses Anaconda to install the requirements.
-It is worth noting we are relying on [alogos](https://github.com/robert-haas/alogos) for the basics on GGP.
+It is worth noting we are relying on [alogos](https://github.com/robert-haas/alogos) for the basics of GGP.

 `conda env create -f requirements.yaml`